Trusted WordPress tutorials, when you need them most.

 Finally, click on the ‘Add Post Type’ button to save and create your custom post type.

-That’s all.
-You have successfully created your custom post type and can go ahead and start adding content.
+That’s all, you have successfully created your custom post type!
+You can now go ahead and start adding content.

 Displaying Custom Post Types on Your Site

 WordPress comes with built-in support for displaying your custom post types.
-Once you have added a few items to your new custom post type, it is time to display them on your website.
+Once you have added a few items to your new custom post type, it’s time to display them on your website.

 There are a few methods that you can use, and each one has its own benefits.